particle-iot/docs/src/content/tutorials/learn-more/weather.md

 Accessor code is not generated for alerts.
 There are several reasons:

-- The variable length array is difficult to handle in webhook response templates
+- The variable length array is difficult to handle in webhook response templates.
-- The size is likely to exceed the 512 byte chunk size making using the built-in JSON parser difficult
+- The size is likely to exceed the 512 byte chunk size making using the built-in JSON parser difficult.
-- There is no "push" mode for free alerts, so you would have to poll frequently, which is not efficient
+- There is no "push" mode for free alerts, so you would have to poll frequently, which is not efficient.

 If you do want to handle alerts, it's probably best to create a separate webhook that only has the alerts (omits everything else), then send the entire JSON response back to the device.
 Recombine the parts and parse the JSON on the device.
 You could do this every 10 to 30 minutes for a single device for home use, but it doesn't scale very well.